How a CMO can build an effective marketing analytics system

 How can you check the quality of data at all stages of collection, from the statement of work to completed reports?

-Why it’s important to adapt your analytics system to your business
+Why it’s important to adapt your marketing analytics system to your business

 There are many features and differences among businesses even within one niche.
 For example, in retail, the business of electronics is conceptually different from the business of selling clothes or household goods.
 Let’s say there’s a different frequency of purchases and a different emphasis on working with new and current customers.

 As another example, many companies are emphasizing the development of mobile applications and client analytics.
 Such companies have completely different marketing models, methods for plan performance, and metrics compared to companies based around web applications.
 That’s why it’s difficult to combine and process data.